Guff/sinister/README.md

     and vice versa. then, a bézier curve could be drawn between each pair of points, making use of the derivatives to calculate the control points. a potential drawback is that cairo might draw curves substantially slower than line segments. i dunno. i'll look into it

-* dragging the plot area around to change the viewport works as far as i can tell, but it's slow to the point of being unusable. i'll do some profiling first, but the first thing that comes to mind is buffering. i.e. make each plot surface's size some multiple of the widget's size and on each redraw, draw the entire surface. then, a redraw would only be needed when the limits of the surface are exceeded. but this seems less than ideal. perhaps the possible plotting speed-up mentioned above would make redraws quick enough so that dragging wouldn't matter
+    as it turns out, double-buffering the plots by drawing to image surfaces is a horrible idea. a massive speed up came from simply drawing directly to the window through the context provided by draw events.